-Any attempt to shift company culture, develop new skills, or introduce new practices is an exercise in change management.
-Therefore, we incorporate two fundamental phases in our approach that enable the benefits of change to take place.
+We recognize that any attempt to shift company culture, develop new skills, improve process, or introduce new practices is essentially an exercise in change management that will be met with varying degrees of resistance from your staff.

 The Sobering Reality of the Sales and Business Development Professional

 “As Managing Principal for the New Mexico operation of a national financial planning company, I engaged Joe Merlino's services to assist with training for financial advisors.
 Joe met with me several times over a number of weeks with a goal of fully understanding our products and processes.
 I found Joe to be an expert in training methods as well as the competencies I needed him to work with, which included personal marketing and values based selling.
 In spite of this expertise, he made significant effort to successfully understand the specifics of our company's approach.
 Although the program he designed was initially intended for newly hired trainees, we found the program to be significantly beneficial to senior members of our operation.”